 DARIUS: Like the Vladrushka / multiple universes thing, I think the Jack Chick idea is pretty great.

-Let’s talk about Uncle Cyrus, the new chapter of which was serialized on Martian Lit.
+.
 What was the origin of the character?
 And what do you think it has to say about the state of the comics industry today?

 ROBERSON: He came about originally in 1999 in SHIOT CROCK, a zine put together by various people on the snakepit the Comics Journal Message Board, on which I hate to admit I was once insanely active.
 He started because of a feud I had with two other members because of remarks I’d made about hacks in the wake of the Journal’s issue on the topic.
 It had a transcript of an old “chalk talk” given by John Buscema in which he was advising young Marvel pencilers on how to get more work done (and make more money, something he kept mentioning again & again) by penciling as fast and with as little detail as possible, leaving most of the work to the inker.
 I was much more idealistic and less aware then of the conditions of actually doing it as a job, so I was appalled and said so in a lengthy post.
 A famous comics artist I won’t name (though Uncle Cyrus’ name comes from a punning game played with the fellow’s name) because we made up later and I do respect the guy objected, and very insultingly, and I got even more vicious back.
 And another fellow, who runs a comics store, trolled me for it as well.
 Enraged, I commiserated with a friend on the board, John E. Williams, and together we devised Uncle Cyrus to make fun of the guy, and hacky older comics pros in general and their condescending attitude toward young indies.
 It was snotty and intended to be.
 I published him later in PLASTIC, two stories in all.
 Then Williams for his own reasons lost interest in the character and doesn’t write him anymore.
 But I still had ideas mulling around in my head.
 So I got his permission to continue Cyrus on my own and that’s how I started this one.
 Conceivably, Williams could do his own stories with Cyrus with someone else and not have to follow any of my continuity, too, and I’d love to read that.
 I believe the two people who make a character both have an equal right to use that character.
 With all the bugfuck changes in mainstream comics it seemed a good time to bring him back.